natalieagus/50002/docs/Labs/lab4.md

 For more examples, you're encouraged to read this [Alchitry official tutorial](https://alchitry.com/tutorials/roms-and-fsms/).

 {:.note}
 Curb the urge to overcomplicate things.
-An FSM is super simple: you only need a `state dff` and a whole bunch of `case` statements.
+An FSM is **super simple**: you only need a `state dff` and a whole bunch of `case` statements.
 Within the `case` statement, you should specify ALL output signals.
 Ideally, you should have minimal logic within the FSM `cases`, that is: <span class="orange-bold">avoid</span> the urge to perform complex arithmetic operations like addition and multiplication there.
 This should be done in the datapath.
 You will learn more about this in the following weeks.

 ### Test the FSM in Simulator